Comcast/zootomy/README.md

 This container exposes ports 2181, 2888, and 3888.

-:exclamation: Note: for best performance use with an emtpyDir volume mount that uses Memory or tmpfs mount from the host.
+:exclamation: For best performance use with an emtpyDir volume mount that uses Memory or tmpfs mount from the host with Kubernetes or `-v` with a tmpfs mount in Docker. :exclamation:

 ## Examples